 With the San Antonio Spurs playing deep into the postseason so often, tensions were frequently high, and attention was on them often.
 Naturally, enemies were formed, relationships were soured, and villains were made.

 Yesterday, we kicked off Air Alamo’s Biggest Spurs Villain of All Time tournament with some heavy hitters in the Black Conference.
-That half of the bracket can be found here.

 Today’s Silver Conference matchups will be more of the same big names.
 From ex-Spurs to heartbreakers, here are the first-round showdowns to determine the most despised man in San Antonio.